(All fields required)

 Total EXIT procedures

 During the EXIT procedure, the goals are to:

 The EXIT-to-ECMO strategy is useful in cases of severe pulmonary or cardiac malformations in which separation from the uteroplacental circulation will lead to immediate instability in the newborn.
 In such cases, EXIT-to-ECMO strategy can be applied to secure the airway and insert venous and arterial cannulas for ECMO while on placental support.

 This approach avoids any period of hypoxia or acidosis during neonatal resuscitation.
-The Fetal Care Center currently offers EXIT-to-ECMO in cases of high-risk congenital diaphragmatic hernia (CDH) with lung-head circumference ratios (LHR) less than 1.0 with associated liver herniation, which is the highest risk category for mortality and morbidity.
+The Cincinnati Fetal Center currently offers EXIT-to-ECMO in cases of high-risk congenital diaphragmatic hernia (CDH) with lung-head circumference ratios (LHR) less than 1.0 with associated liver herniation, which is the highest risk category for mortality and morbidity.